xying21/ckb_sdk/docs/introduction/overview_java.md

 CKB Java SDK uses [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) and follows [Google Check Style](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml) for the development.

-If you encounter the `verifyGoogleJavaFormat FAILED` error when building your code for contributing to the SDK, format the code following [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping) or execute `./gradlew goJF` on macOS and Linux, or execute `gradlew goJF` on Windows.
+If you encounter the `verifyGoogleJavaFormat FAILED` error when building your code for contributing to the SDK, format the code following [Google Java Code Format](https://google.github.io/styleguide/javaguide.html#s4.5-line-wrapping), or execute `./gradlew goJF` on macOS and Linux or execute `gradlew goJF` on Windows.

-For the development by using IntelliJ IDEA, you can install `google-java-format` plugin to format the code automatically.
+For the development by using IntelliJ IDEA, you can install the `google-java-format` plugin to format the code automatically.

 :::